comunica/Article-ISWC2018-Resource/content/introduction.md

 ## Introduction
 {:#introduction}

-{:.comment data-author="RV"}
-The introduction still starts strongly from the interfaces perspective.
-As per my earlier comment, I still think it should be like: a query engine consists of many aspects—its algorithms, its support for certain (existing and new) SPARQL features, and its support for different kinds of sources.
-Cue pointers to different query evaluation paradigms **on the Web**, such as SPARQL endpoints, Linked Data traversal, TPF.
-I'll draft out a couple of paragraph ideas below.

 Linked Data on the Web exists in many shapes and forms—and so do the processors we use to query data from one or multiple sources.
 For instance,